Yelena3333/My-Selenium-WebDriver-skills/README.md

 2. Enter http://www.calculator.net/
 3. Click Percentage Calculator
 4. Enter 10 in the first field
-5. Enter 50 in the seconf field
+5. Enter 50 in the second field
 6. Click Calculate button

 Actual result: the calculator returns 5 (it is checked in the code)